davecheney/gophercon2018-performance-tuning-workshop/1-welcome/introduction.md

 ![CPU pipeline](https://upload.wikimedia.org/wikipedia/commons/thumb/2/21/Fivestagespipeline.png/800px-Fivestagespipeline.png)

-The problem with an instruction pipeline is branch instructions.
-When a CPU reaches a branch it cannot look beyond the branch for additional instructions to execute.
+The problem with an instruction pipeline is branch instructions, which occur every 5-8 instructions on average.
+When a CPU reaches a branch it cannot look beyond the branch for additional instructions to execute and it cannot start filling its pipeline until it knows where the program counter will branch too.
 Speculative execution allows the CPU to "guess" which path the branch will take _while the branch instruction is still being processed!_

 If the CPU predicts the branch correctly then it can keep its pipeline of instructions full.
 If the CPU fails to predict the correct branch then when it realises the mistake it must roll back any change that were made to its _architectural state_.
-As we're all learning about through Spectre style vulnerabilities, sometimes this rollback isn't as seamless as promised.
+As we're all learning through Spectre style vulnerabilities, sometimes this rollback isn't as seamless as promised.

 Speculative execution can be very power hungry when branch prediction rates are low.
 If the branch is misprediction, not only must the CPU backtrace to the point of the misprediction, but the energy expended on the incorrect branch is wasted.

-Cliff Click has a [wonderful presentation][10] that argues out of order and speculative execution is most useful for starting cache misses early thereby reducing observed cache latency.

 All these optimisations lead to the improvements in single threaded performance we've seen, at the cost of huge numbers of transistors and power.

+_Note_: Cliff Click has a [wonderful presentation][10] that argues out of order and speculative execution is most useful for starting cache misses early thereby reducing observed cache latency.

 ## Modern CPUs are optimised for bulk operations

 > Modern processors are a like nitro fuelled funny cars, they excel at the quarter mile.
-Unfortunately modern programming languages are like Monte Carlo, they are full of twists and turns. --
+Unfortunately modern programming languages are like Monte Carlo, they are full of twists and turns. -- David Ungar

-This a quote from David Ungar, an influential computer scientist and the developer of the SELF programming language that I found online in some very old
+This a quote from David Ungar, an influential computer scientist and the developer of the SELF programming language that was referenced In a very old presentation I found online.

 Thus, modern CPUs are optimised for bulk transfers and bulk operations.
 At every level, the setup cost of an operation encourages you to work in bulk.
 Some examples include